+The compliance baseline estimate for stretch code support program should follow the steps as described in the Energy Code Advancement Program and Evaluation section.
+The compliance rates derived through those efforts will be the same as those that need to be derived for code support evaluation.

-Gross and Achievable Technical Potential Estimates
+Achievable Market Savings Estimates

-Like the GTP estimation of stretch code advancement, this evaluation step estimates the level of savings that may be achieved through a stretch code support program.
-In programs that combine Stretch Code Support with Policy Advancement, non-compliance is already determined in the Compliance Baseline section of the Policy Advancement evaluation.
-In the evaluation of Policy Advancement, the difference between Gross Technical Potential and Gross Energy Savings is removing non-compliance.
-This non-compliance becomes a goal of the Compliance Support program, and thus the estimated Gross Technical Potential.
-This guarantees there is not double counting of savings between the Advancement and Support aspects of the program.
+Like the MPS estimation of stretch code advancement, this evaluation step estimates the level of savings that may be achieved through a stretch code support program.
+In programs that combine Stretch Code Support with Policy Advancement, non-compliance is already determined in the Compliance Rate section of the Policy Advancement evaluation.
+In the evaluation of Policy Advancement, the difference between Market Potential Savings and Achievable Market Savings is removing non-compliance.
+This non-compliance becomes a goal of the Compliance Support program, and thus the estimated Market Potential Savings.
+This approach ensures there is no double counting of savings between the Advancement and Support aspects of the program.

-The GTP for stretch code support programs is calculated using the compliance rates that were determined in the previous step compared against the code requirements and future new construction market data.
-These inputs are used to determine the total energy left on the table due to non-compliance with the current codes.
+The MPS for stretch code support programs is calculated using the compliance rates that were determined in the previous step compared against the code requirements and future new construction market data.
+These inputs are used to determine the total energy remaining due to non-compliance with the stretch code.

-Building energy simulations for prototypical buildings are used to generate baseline energy use for each building type.
-These energy simulations are typically developed by the Pacific Northwest National Laboratory (PNNL) and should be used as a starting point and modified based on changes in climate zones from the prototypical buildings and any changes between the statewide base code and the code PNNL modeled.
+To determine the stretch code baseline energy levels, building energy simulations for prototypical buildings are used to generate baseline energy use for each building type.
+These energy simulations are typically developed by the Pacific Northwest National Laboratory (PNNL) and should be used as a starting point and modified based on changes in climate zones from the prototypical buildings and any changes between the statewide code and the code PNNL modeled.
 Savings are estimated on a per-unit or per-sf basis individually for each building type.

-Achievable technical potential would follow a Delphi process to determine what portion of the GTP is achievable in each year of the code cycle relative to a highly functioning code compliance program.
+Achievable Market Savings would follow a Delphi process to determine what portion of the MPS is achievable in each year of the code cycle relative to a highly functioning stretch code compliance program.
 The Delphi panel, based on their experience and the data collected, then determines achievable energy code compliance levels under two scenarios:

-Achievable code compliance of a highly functioning code compliance program.
+Achievable code compliance of a highly functioning stretch code compliance program.

-Assuming there was never a code compliance support effort.
+Assuming there was never a stretch code compliance support effort.

-The achievable portion of gross technical potential savings is determined by multiplying the Gross Technical Potential by the achievable factors generated by the Delphi panel.
+The Achievable Market Savings is determined by multiplying the Market Potential Savings by the Compliance Rate generated by the Delphi panel.

-The Delphi panel would examine code compliance efforts both within Illinois if applicable, and in other states or jurisdictions.
-Achievable rates would be set for each year in the code cycle, with higher achievable rates in subsequent years i.e., year one of a new stretch code with a code support program would have a lower achievable rate than year two which builds offof the success of year one.
-Achievable rates are set prospectively, not retrospectively.
+The Delphi panel would examine stretch code compliance efforts both within Illinois if applicable, and in other states or jurisdictions.
+The compliance rate would be set for each year in the code cycle, with higher rates in subsequent years i.e., year one of a new stretch code with a code support program would have a lower compliance rate than year two which builds on the success of year one.
+Compliance rates are set prospectively, not retrospectively.

+NEED TO ADD TEXT ABOUT SCCB aka NOMAD

-Net Program Savings
+Net Program Savings (MTI Savings Attributed to Utility)

-Evaluators assemble a Delphi panel to determine the effectiveness of stretch code compliance program efforts that is attributable to utilities.
+Evaluators assemble a Delphi panel to determine the effectiveness of stretch code compliance program efforts that are attributable to utilities.
 Similar to the Delphi panels used in the code advancement evaluation, the panel should be comprised of industry experts including building plans examiners, building commissioners, architects, design engineers, mechanical engineers, consultants, or academics.
 Data collected to inform savings estimations include collecting surveys, recording number of attendees and number of circuit rider visits for program participants.
-The portion of gross technical potential savings achieved is determined by calculating the gross achievable potential and a code support effectiveness score.
-Figure 5 demonstrates methods for determining Net Program Savings.
+The portion of Achievable Market Savings achieved is determined by calculating the MTI Savings and a code support effectiveness score.
+Figure 5 demonstrates methods for determining the savings attributed to the utility (Net Program Savings).